 Internal controls are measures that are necessary to increase the efficiency and effectiveness of your company’s organization.
 Some of the essential internal controls are separation of duties, access controls and authorization controls.
 No employee should be responsible for both processing and recording a financial transaction.
 Financial and physical assets, information, and accounting information should be accessed only by authorized personnel.
 Moreover, there have to be strict policies in place to make sure how financial transactions are initiated, processed, recorded and reviewed.

 This is a given for any company, be it small or big.
-Hiring honest employees is absolutely necessary to making sure that your company’s policies and procedures are followed religiously.
+Hiring honest employees is the key to preventing employee theft.
 Pre-employment background checks are one of the best ways to make sure that you’re not hiring dishonest people.
 Some of the ways to carry out background checks are criminal history, civil history, driving license history, verification of educational qualifications and details of previous employment.
-If you don’t have the resources to carry out these checks, then it is recommended that you hire a contractor.
+If you don’t have the resources to carry out these checks, then hire a contractor.
 Implementing a strict pre-employment background check is essential to hiring good employees.

 4. Implement “Employee Awareness” Programs